RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 ### Internode encryption

-Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan and the data plane, as shown in the following diagram.
+Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan and the data plane.

-{{<image filename="images/rs/internode-encryption.png" alt="This diagram shows how internode encryption secures communication on the control plane and the dataplane." >}}{{< /image >}}

 #### Control plane internode encryption